MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/source.md

 The [winget](index.md) tool **source** command refers to the repositories that Windows Package Manager accesses.
 With the **source** command, you can **add**, **list**, **update**, **remove**, **reset**, or **export** repositories.

 A source repository provides the data for you to discover and install applications.
-Only add a new source if you trust it as a secure location.
+Only use sources that you trust as secure locations.

 Windows Package Manager specifies the following two default repositories, which you can list by using `winget source list`.